davideas/FlexibleAdapter/README.md

 I've put the Set click listeners at the creation and not in the Binding method, because onBindViewHolder is called at each invalidate (each notify..() methods).

 Also note that this adapter handles the basic clicks: _single_ and _long clicks_.
 If you need a double tap you need to implement the android.view.GestureDetector.

-I still have to improve it, so keep an eye on it.
-I would like to add some new functionalities, like the Undo.

 # Screenshots
 ![Main screen](/screenshots/main_screen.png) ![Multi Selection](/screenshots/multi_selection.png)